Peter Stefura

 Peter Stefura (February 13, 1923 – August 16, 1982) was a farmer, a municipal councilor and Reeve (both in Lamont, Alberta) and served as a Canadian federal politician from 1957 to 1958.

 Stefura first ran for a seat in the House of Commons of Canada in the 1957 federal election.
-He defeated 4 other candidates to win the Vegreville.
-Parliament was dissolved 1 year later and he ran for re-election in the 1958 federal election but was defeated by Progressive Conservative Frank Fane, whom Stefura had defeated 1 year earlier.
+He defeated 4 other candidates to win in Vegreville.
+Parliament was dissolved 1 year later and he ran for re-election in the 1958 federal election but was defeated by Progressive Conservative Frank Fane, whom Stefura had defeated nine months earlier.
 Stefura attempted to win his seat and defeat Fane in the 1962 federal election but was not successful.

 He died at St. Mary's Hospital in Camrose in 1982.